Amit Patel: Early life and career

 Patel was involved in a retracted study, authored by Mandeep R. Mehra and Sapan Desai, relating to using hydroxychloroquine to treat COVID-19 during the COVID-19 pandemic, which used suspect data from Surgisphere.
 It was published in The Lancet which retracted it.
 He co-authored another COVID-19 study that also used suspect data from Surgisphere and which was retracted by New England Journal of Medicine.
 Patel and Desai are related by marriage.
 In June 2020 both journals retracted the study and the University of Utah terminated Patel's position over the papers.
 Upon further independent investigation, it was determined that it was Patel that called for the retraction of both papers as he could not verify the veracity of the Surgisphere program.
 He had also already verbally resigned from his volunteer position at the University of Utah long before the story in stat news.
-Dr. Richard Horton, editor in chief of The Lancet, called the paper a fabrication and "a monumental fraud".
-Dr. Eric Rubin, editor-in-chief of NEJM, said "we shouldn't have published this."
+Richard Horton, editor in chief of The Lancet, called the paper a fabrication and "a monumental fraud".
+Eric Rubin, editor-in-chief of NEJM, said "We shouldn't have published this."

 Additionally, Patel's University of Utah profile claimed 100 publications, nearly two-thirds of which he did not write but were co-authored by other individuals with the same surname.